Jumpscale/ays9/docs/walkthroughs/AYS_client.md

 # Use the AYS client

+The AYS client is avaialble as part of [jumpscale/lib9](https://github.com/Jumpscale/lib9/tree/master/JumpScale9Lib/clients/ays).

 ## Preparation

-Use the Z-tools to install JS9: https://github.com/Jumpscale/bash
+Start by using the bash tools to install JS9: https://github.com/Jumpscale/bash

 Installing the master branch of the Z-tools:
 ```bash